domvm/domvm-mobx/Readme.md

 ### How to pass observable data ?

 Remember that only the _properties_ are observable, not the _values_.
 So you must always [dereference the values](https://mobx.js.org/best/pitfalls.html#dereference-values-as-late-as-possible) _inside_ your view's `render()` method.
-And obviously, reactive views [only track data that is accessed during the `render()` method](https://mobx.js.org/best/pitfalls.html#don-t-copy-observables-properties-and-store-them-locally).
+And obviously, reactive views [only track data that is accessed _during_ the `render()` method](https://mobx.js.org/best/pitfalls.html#don-t-copy-observables-properties-and-store-them-locally).
 Other than that, there is no difference from a normal domvm view.

 ### Can I use a `diff()` function ?
 In general a [`diff()`](https://github.com/domvm/domvm#view-change-assessment) function should be avoided as MobX will efficiently manage redraws by itself.
-But if you want to force a redraw while the observer is not stale, you can provide your `diff()` function.
-That function will always be executed as expected, but it won't prevent the redraws when the observer is stale.
+You can still provide your `diff()` function if you want to force a re-render while the observer is not stale.
+But when it is stale, it is always re-rendered, whatever the `diff()` function returns.